Student Laptop Recommendations

 - An extra laptop battery is important since some seminar rooms do not have outlets.

-Later this summer, Microsoft Office 365 will be available to Penn Law students for free.
+Students currently enrolled at Penn can download and install Microsoft Office 365 ProPlus free of charge.
 Students will be allowed to install Office on up to five systems or devices.
-Microsoft Office 365 includes Word, Excel, PowerPoint, Outlook, and OneNote for both Mac and PC.
+Microsoft Office 365 ProPlus includes Word, Excel, PowerPoint, Outlook, and OneNote for both Mac and PC.